kurtouano/next-kensei-lms/README.md

 ## 🌟 Overview

-Jotatsu is a modern LMS platform that combines Japanese language education with gamification through a Bonsai tree progression system.
-The platform offers interactive courses, real-time chat, certificate systems, and instructor tools.
+Jotatsu is a comprehensive Learning Management System (LMS) designed specifically for Japanese language learning.
+The platform combines structured educational content with modern gamification elements, creating an engaging and interactive learning experience.
+It features interactive courses with video lessons, downloadable resources, and quizzes, all enhanced by a unique customizable Bonsai tree progression system that grows with your learning journey.
+The platform also includes social features like real-time chat, friend systems, and instructor tools for course creation and student management.

 **Live Website**: [jotatsu.com](https://jotatsu.com)